adkinsrs/sadkins_site/misc.md

 * Jan 30 - Uncomfortable Conversations With a Black Man - Emmanuel Acho
 * Feb 26 - A Connecticut Yankee in King Arthur's Court - Mark Twain
 * Mar 1 - Foundation - Isaac Asimov
+* Mar 5 - One Hundred Years of Solitude - Gabriel García Márquez

 ## 2022